Government to house more immigrants in tents at the border

 Goodwin advised them to wear their heaviest clothing or borrow clothes from someone else, and to eat a hearty meal before crossing the bridge.
 In a carrying voice, she repeated in Spanish, “Eat well and dress well.”

-The advice reflects reality on the border, where a lack of space means some immigrants must sleep on floors in Border Patrol stations, while others are held in military-style tents.
-One tent facility is next to an El Paso bridge, and the government will soon open two more.
+The advice reflects reality on the border, where a lack of space means some immigrants must sleep on floors in Border Patrol stations, while others are held in military-style tents in El Paso.
+The government will soon open two more that could start taking immigrants Thursday.

-The newest tent cities — in El Paso and in the Rio Grande Valley — will hold 1,000 parents and families, expanding the Border Patrol’s capacity to hold and process the surge of immigrants who have arrived in recent months and overwhelmed immigration authorities.
+The newest tent cities — in El Paso and in the Rio Grande Valley — will hold 1,000 parents and families, expanding the Border Patrol’s capacity to hold and process the surge of immigrants who have arrived in recent months and overwhelmed authorities.
+The capacity could be expanded at some point.

+“I hope it’s enough,” said Carmen Qualia, executive officer for the Border Patrol’s Rio Grande Valley sector.
+“We don’t know what we don’t know.”

-The tents will offer portable showers, recreation areas and sleeping quarters that are divided by gender and by families and children traveling alone.
+The tents will offer bathrooms, recreation areas and sleeping quarters that are divided by gender and by families and children traveling alone.
 Detainees will sleep on mats.

+The tent complex in Donna, Texas, is split into four pods, each labeled a different color.
+In each pod, a private security guard stands watch.
+Gray sleeping mats are stacked on one side, and portable toilets and sinks are lined up on another.
+The air conditioning system keeps each pod at a comfortable temperature, but emits a constant humming that can make it hard to hear.

 The tents are set to operate through the end of the year, at a cost of as much as $37 million.
 A contractor in Rome, New York, obtained the bid to build the tents, which the government calls “soft-sided” shelters.